Joseph-Schtein/OOP---Assignment3/README.md

 you need to enter your ID number to connect to the server.

 ## How to play:
-1. Launch the game
+1. Launch the game with our new feetcherd exeJar!

-2. Enter your ID number (to connect to the sever. don't worry we wont steel your identity ;-) ).
+2. Enter your ID number to connect to the sever (don't worry we wont steel your identity ;-) ).

-2. Select mode (a for aouto, and m for manual)
+3. Select mode (a for aouto, and m for manual)

-3. Insert a stage (0-23 options)
+4. Insert a stage (0-23 options)

 ### There are two modes to play to game:
 #### Manual: